marijnh/Eloquent-JavaScript/06_object.md

 The `instanceof` operator can, given an object and a constructor, tell you whether that object is an instance of that constructor.

 One useful thing to do with objects is to specify an interface for them and tell everybody that they are supposed to talk to your object only through that interface.
 The rest of the details that make up your object are now _encapsulated_, hidden behind the interface.
+You can use private properties to hide a part of your object from the outside world.

 More than one type may implement the same interface.
 Code written to use an interface automatically knows how to work with any number of different objects that provide the interface.
 This is called _polymorphism_.